-How Can I Buy Series I Bonds for My Portfolio?
+How to Buy Series I Bonds for a Portfolio

 4 Easy and Quick Ways to Invest in I Savings Bonds

-One note: As you learned in the Series I savings bond annual purchase limits article, you are limited to the total amount you can invest in Series I savings bonds by the way you purchase each bond.
-You can buy up to $5,000 in physical paper certificates and $5,000 in electronically registered bonds through the TreasuryDirect program, or $10,000 total, each year.
+It is important to note that as you are limited to the total amount you can invest in Series I savings bonds by the way you purchase each bond, you can buy up to $5,000 in physical paper certificates and $5,000 in electronically registered bonds through the TreasuryDirect program, or $10,000 total, each year.

 1. Buy Electronic Series I Savings Bonds Through TreasuryDirect